ibm-cloud-docs/billing-usage/billing-faq.md

 {: #monitor-spending}
 {: faq}
 You can view your monthly runtime and service usage by clicking **Manage > Billing and usage > Usage**.
 Learn more in [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage).

+## Can I receive notifications when my spending reaches specific levels?
+{: #spending-notify}
+{: faq}
+You can set separate spending thresholds for the account, container, runtime, all services, and specific services.
+Based on the monetary limits, you will automatically receive notifcations when your monthly spending reaches 80%, 90%, and 100% of those limits.
+From the console, click **Manage > Billing and usage** and select **Spending notifications**.

 ## Where can I access my invoice?
 {: #access-invoices}